 And the best part!!

 I also thrifted a vintage wood console table for $25 a while back.
-When I got it, I had not idea where to put it and it finally just found its place in the office.
-I flipped it and left it to its natural wood tone.
-Love this piece against the wallpapered wall and it gives me a large drawer for storage and more decor space on the top!
+When I got it, I had not idea where to put it.
+I finally just found its place in the office.
+Then, I flipped it and left it to its natural wood tone.
+I love this piece against the wallpapered wall.
+It gives me a large drawer for storage and more decor space on the top!

 For the decor, I went with some of my favorites.
 Neutrals, textures, antiques… added a bust statue, some decorative items and candles, and of course plants.
 I went for a few vessels/bowls as well because I use them both for storage and as a decor piece.

 Wallpaper: Belarte Studio

 Built-ins: Ikea Billy + Morliden doors